-An essential amino acid in horses required for the removal of ammonia (a toxic by-product) from the body and it plays an important role in wound healing and immune function.
+Isoleucine is an essential amino acid in horses required for the removal of ammonia (a toxic by-product) from the body and it plays an important role in wound healing and immune function.
 It is a precursor to many other compounds such as creatine (important in muscle) and nitric oxide (important in blood vessels).
 Specifically, nitric oxide signals blood vessels to relax, resulting in increased blood flow to certain areas.

 Glutamine is an amino acid most abundantly found in muscle and plasma.
 This amino acid is a primary nitrogen donor which is important for maintaining a positive nitrogen balance, which in turn is absolutely necessary for muscle building.
 If L-glutamine is depleted from the system; strength, stamina and recovery is compromised.
 This amino acid is included in many equine digestive aids to help reduce the risk of gastric ulcers.

 Taurine Is an amino acid found in high concentrations in electrically active tissues such as the brain, heart, retina and muscle.
 It stabilizes membranes and assists in the movement of electrolytes in and out of cells, which is critical for proper nerve transmission and muscle contraction.
 Taurine also acts as a detoxifier, is necessary for the absorption of fats and vitamins, and influences proper insulin and glucose levels.
 It is commonly used to supplement growing horses, nervous horses and horses with metabolic issues.